joieli/course-projects/README.md

 * Debounced button toggles cane on and off.

 ### BME252_CochlearImplantFilterBank.mlx
-* Second year linear signals and systems projects
+* Second year linear signals and systems project
 * Filter bank implemented in MATLAB to reduce analog sound signals into 12 frequency bands for a cochlear implant.

+### ELEC0024_fft.py
+* Third year digitial signal processing course
+* Implementation of the Fast Fourier Transform using Python